 Links to other websites, or references on this website to products, services, or publications other than those of the CRA, are provided only for the convenience of CRA website users.
 The CRA does not endorse these products, services, or publications.

 Pay at your financial institution, or using wire transfers.

 Pay at your Canadian financial institution

 You can make your payment at your financial institution in Canada.
 To do so, you need a personalized remittance voucher.
-Make your cheque payable to the Receiver General.

 - Do not mail us cash or include it with your return.

 - If you make a payment that your financial institution does not honour, we will charge you a fee.

 - A payment in foreign funds will be accepted.
 However, the exchange rate for converting the payment to Canadian dollars is determined by the financial institution at the time it processes your payment.

 - You have to make arrangements with your financial institution when you make a payment of more than $25 million.

 Pay using wire transfer